-They initially considered it was an aberrant Lesser Black-backed Gull, a small Great Black-backed Gull or a hybrid but they were all eventually ruled out as their overall structure, pattern on the primaries and bare-part colourations were incompatible with the Paris bird and they turned their attention to the Southern Hemisphere Kelp Gull.
-Recent publications describing the various forms of this gull confirmed features displayed by the Paris bird such as its leg, eye-ring, iris and bill colours all fell withing the range of variation shown by the coastal western and southern African form vetula, known as Cape Gull (Pic.
-139).
+Instead they turned their attention to the Southern Hemisphere Kelp Gull.
+Recent publications describing its various forms (there are five subspecies per IOC) of this gull were consistent with features displayed by the Paris bird and its leg, eye-ring, iris and bill colours all fell withing the range of variation shown by the coastal western and southern African form vetula, known as Cape Gull (Pics.
+174-175).
 The record has been accepted by the CAF, initially placed in Category D, later elevated to Category A.